 Public Servants Merit Awards

-The 73rd Annual Franklin A. Polk Public Servants Merit Awards Luncheon will be held on Friday, September 6th at the Westin Hotel in downtown Cleveland.
+The 73rd Annual Franklin A. Polk Public Servants Merit Awards Luncheon will be held on Friday, September 18, 2020 at the Westin Hotel in downtown Cleveland.
 Members of the legal community will gather to recognize and congratulate the selected court employees for their outstanding dedication and commitment to public service.
 While we recognize that the current health emergency has significantly disrupted many events, we are optimistic that we will be able to unite this fall for one of our Bar Foundation’s most meaningful events.

 The plan to honor deserving public servants was inaugurated in 1947 by the late Raymond D. Metzner, a past President of the Cuyahoga County Bar Association (CCBA).
 CCBA Past President Franklin A. Polk served annually as continuous chairman until 1986.
 Mr. Polk was involved with this program until his passing in 1991.
 In 1986, the Public Servants Merit Award was renamed the "Franklin A. Polk Public Servants Merit Award" to honor Mr. Polk's dedication and outstanding service to the CCBA and CCBF.